What Can You Do With a Master's Degree in Education?

 You’ll also play a role in ensuring that any new curriculum adheres to state and local requirements.

-Curriculum developers can work with school boards, school administrators and educators to create curriculum for K-12 education, or they can work for governments, nonprofit organizations or private enterprises that want to teach adult learners or train employees.
+Curriculum developers can work with school boards, school administrators and educators to create curricula for K-12 education.
+They can also work for governments, nonprofit organizations, or private enterprises that want to teach adult learners or train employees.

 Educational Diagnostician

-Those interested in pursuing a Master’s in Special Education can take their work beyond the classroom to help assess students’ learning disabilities, determine proper accommodations, and guide everyone involved in a child's educational plan toward the best educational goals.
+Those interested in pursuing a Master’s in Special Education can take their work beyond the classroom to help assess students’ learning disabilities, accommodate for neurodiversity, and guide everyone involved in a child's educational plan toward the best educational goals.

 Corporate Trainer